-As a teen, Daniel Wnukowski was also a laureate of many international piano competitions.
-In 2000, critics singled him out for his idiomatic and compelling readings of Chopin’s music at the XIV Chopin International Piano Competition in Warsaw.
-He was also the winner of the National Chopin Piano Competition in Poland, for which he was awarded a government grant and many concerts throughout Europe.
-At the age of 12, he performed his own composition “Like A Dove” together with the Windsor Symphony Orchestra.
+Mr. Wnukowski is a laureate of numerous international piano competitions.
+In 2000, he was singled out for his readings of Chopin’s music at the XIV Chopin International Piano Competition in Warsaw, and took first place at the National Chopin Piano Competition in Poland that same year, resulting in a government-awarded grant and many concerts throughout Europe.

 Born in Ottawa, Canada, Daniel Wnukowski became interested in the piano at the age of 3, when he saw a grand piano with a clear glass cabinet and became fascinated with intricate details of a piano’s mechanism.
 He began piano lessons shortly thereafter and later studied at the Fryderyk Chopin Academy of Music in Warsaw with Piotr Paleczny, at the Peabody Conservatory in Baltimore with Leon Fleisher and at the Guildhall School of Music and Drama in London with Ronan O’Hora and Graham Johnson.
 In 2006, he was awarded a scholarship to study at the International Piano Academy Lake Como.

 Dedicated to giving back to the country that nurtured him as an artist, Mr. Wnukowski was awarded a grant from the Canada Council for the Arts to perform outreach concerts in remote, Indigenous communities in Canada with five other pianists as part of Piano Six – Next Generation.
 He is also a member of the Vienna-based Varietas Ensemble, which performs concerts for handicapped children.